onsclom/melody-metronome/ideas.md

   - demo it and give some tips on using it
 - maybe other musicians would be interested in this?
 - the pitch: "i wanted to practice my ear training, and couldn't find a tool that worked the way i wanted, so i made my own! i think it could be useful for other musicians too, so i put it on the web for others to use too! totally free, no ads."

+todo:

+- make each interval a checkbox and/or dual range slider
+  - basically, i want more customization
+- add melody tab (the OG idea)
+- allow playing output from MIDI!